YouTube video

 Balasana (Child’s Pose)

-Sit on your feet with your knees apart and toes together.
+Sit on your feet with your knees apart and toes together, pad the knees with a folded blanket if needed.
 Extend your torso forward and reach your arms long.
 Rest your forehead on the ground and relax down.
-Keep your arms active to feel a stretch in the shoulders.
+Keep your arms active to feel a gentle stretch in the shoulders.

 Think of energetically reaching your tailbone back behind you.
 This will lengthen the spine and help to release the low back.
 Hold for 5-10 breaths, relaxing down more with each exhale.